-and of less interest for superprism operation here.
+and of less interest for superprism operation here.7

 In order to characterize the transmission properties of these PC waveguides, we exploit our previously developed ultrabroadband white light spectroscopy.
-This allows us to rapidly measure quantitative transmission characteristics from 450 nm-950 nm (and across the infrared with suitable modifications to deal with chromatic aberrations).
+12 This allows us to rapidly measure quantitative transmission characteristics from 450 nm-950 nm (and across the infrared with suitable modifications to deal with chromatic aberrations).
 The ability to focus such a high-brightness white source into the 300 nm high fundamental waveguide mode allows us to easily track different colors of light travelling in different directions inside the photonic circuit slab.
 Typical transverse magnetic (TM) polarized waveguide transmission spectra are shown in Fig. 1(b) for four PC structures whose lattice is successively rotated so that light propagates from 0.5° to 8° away from the a direction of closest hole separation.
-The third, second, and third band gaps are clearly visible, with an extinction ratio exceeding 100:1 (limited in this experiment by transverse electric polarized stray light).
+The first, second, and third band gaps are clearly visible, with an extinction ratio exceeding 100:1 (limited in this experiment by transverse electric polarized stray light).
 Transmission is seen to be nearly 100% around the lowest band gap not just on the long wavelength (dielectric) side of the band gap but also on the short-wavelength (air) side which is prone to suffering loss from upscattering out of the waveguide.
 In the current context, it is extremely important to collimate the beam of light impinging on the PC to prevent averaging over different directions within the superprism.
-We use cylindrically compensated focusing optics to launch a 100 $\mu$ m wide beam at the 300 $\mu$ m long PC structures which are embedded at the center of 2 cm long waveguides [Fig. 1(a)].
+We use cylindrically compensated focusing optics to launch a 100 μm wide beam at the 300 μ m long PC structures which are embedded at the center of 2 cm long waveguides [Fig. 1(a)].
 A number of similar devices are fabricated on each photonic chip, each of an identical design except for a 2.5° rotation in the orientation of the rectangular lattice to the propagation direction, (while the edges of the PC regions are always normal to the input facets).
 In between the devices are sections of an unpatterned planar waveguide that are used for calibration purposes.
 Thus, these bulk PC waveguides are ideal for the quantitative observations of superprism effects.

 To explore the super-refraction of light at wavelengths close to the different order band gaps, we measure the angular emission of light from the PC by scanning a collection fiber along the output facet of the waveguide (Fig. 2).
 Due to our high brightness source, this allows rapid acquisition of spectra at each emission angle, and hence an angular-spectral map can be built up for each device under automated control.
 We use a multimode collection fiber coupled to an Ocean Optics HR2000 spectrometer covering the entire visible range, together with spectral filters to flatten the white light spectrum.
-With 10 $\mu$ m slits, we approach a 0.3 nm spectral resolution and a 0.3° angular resolution (corrected for external refraction at the waveguide facet).
+With 10 μ m slits, we approach a 0.3 nm spectral resolution and a 0.3° angular resolution (corrected for external refraction at the waveguide facet).
 Great care is taken to ensure that the multimode fiber tracks the exit facet of the waveguide slab as it is scanned along the chip.
-To our knowledge, such simultaneous angular and spectral characterization has not been previously attempted in waveguide geometries, although it is crucial for identifying and mapping the chromatic-refraction performance of photonic crystal devices.
+Such simultaneous angular and spectral characterization in waveguide geometries are crucial for identifying and mapping the chromatic-refraction performance of photonic crystal devices.

-Typical chromatic-refraction maps for four devices at $0.5^{\circ}$ , $3^{\circ}$ , $5.5^{\circ}$ , and $8^{\circ}$ to the a-direction are shown in Fig. 2.
-Refraction angles up to $16^{\circ}$ are observed, with clear refractive features of different signs around the different photonic band gaps.
+Typical chromatic-refraction maps for four devices at 0.5° , 3° , 5.5° , and 8° to the a-direction are shown in Fig. 2.
+Refraction angles up to 16° are observed, with clear refractive features of different signs around the different photonic band gaps.
 We note that such properties cannot be found in any conventional waveguide optical components.
-Even more significant is the large angular dispersion, up to $1^{\circ}/nm$ around these band gaps.
-This should be compared to $0.006^{\circ}$ /nm for a conventional prism of the same effective index as the waveguide, or $0.10^{\circ}$ /nm for a diffraction grating of pitch 500 nm embedded in the same waveguide effective index at these wavelengths.
-As the lattice is rotated away from the symmetry direction parallel to a, the magnitude of this maximum angular dispersion increases, while the band gaps shift in different directions as expected from the band diagram.
-This confirms that super-refractive properties are enhanced away from symmetry directions of the underlying lattice.
-In fact, as we show below, this is the reason we adopt rectangular PCs with a lower symmetry.
+Even more significant is the large angular dispersion, up to 1°/nm around these band gaps.
+This should be compared to